The second most commonly reported complaint within doctors’ offices is dizziness and loss of balance.

 What Are Balance Disorders?

 Balance disorders refer to a wide range of conditions that can result in balance or stability issues, but they are all connected by the effect they have on the vestibular system, also known as the inner ear.
+Inner ear problems may be caused by a physical ailment, or by fluid collecting in the ear canal.

 Who Are Good Candidates For Vestibular Rehabilitation?